Azure/AppService/_posts/2022-12-23-n-tier-web-app.md

               az logout
     ```

-1. Repeat this process for the frontend app.
+1. Repeat this process for for the frontend app.
 The workflow can be found in `nodejs-frontend/.github/workflows/`.

 After a couple minutes, the deployments to the two app's staging slots will finish.
 Your backend web app slot is locked down, but you can update the access restrictions for it if you want to validate that the code was deployed.
 Alternatively, you can skip that and go straight to the frontend app slot and test from there.